 Any person who promptly, reasonably, and in good faith reports an incident of bullying or harassment under this policy to a school official, will be immune from civil or criminal liability relating to such a report and to the person's participation in any administrative, judicial, or other proceeding relating to the report.
 Individuals who knowingly file a false complaint may be subject to appropriate disciplinary action.
 Retaliation against any person, because the person has filed a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding, is also prohibited.
 Individuals who knowingly file false harassment complaints and any person who gives false statements in an investigation will be subject to discipline by appropriate measures, as will any person who is found to have retaliated against another in violation of this policy.
 Any student found to have retaliated in violation of this policy will be subject to measures up to, and including, suspension and expulsion.
 Any school employee found to have retaliated in violation of this policy will be subject to measures up to, and including, termination of employment.
-Any school volunteer found to have retaliated in violation of this policy will be subject to measures up to, and including, suspension and expulsion of this policy will be subject to measures up to, and including, suspension and expulsion of this policy will be subject to measures up to, and including, exclusion from school grounds.
+Any school volunteer found to have retaliated in violation of this policy will be subject to measures up to, and including, exclusion from school grounds.